Premier League hits and misses: Man Utd finally grasp challenge; Newcastle back in business

 Yes, Newcastle were at times ruthless on the counter-attack in the second half, but such lack of intensity and belief in the Hammers ranks does not paint the picture of a happy camp that are all pulling in the same direction.
 Despite the game being there for them to chase, West Ham had just one shot in the second half.
 Newcastle had 10.

 Moyes' decision to go like-for-like with his changes instead of seeing if Michail Antonio and Danny Ings have the chemistry to play together was a baffling move for a manager with so much experience.
-Maybe it's time for a different direction to spark this talented yet underperforming squad into life.
+Could it be time for a different direction to spark this talented yet underperforming squad into life?

 Lewis Jones